 Merriman Essay Prize

 The Merriman Prize (named in honour of Lancaster’s Dr Marcus Merriman) is awarded for an outstanding undergraduate essay on any topic in the fields of international and/or military history from the ancient world to the present day.
-Offered by the Department of History at Lancaster University, it is open to current undergraduates at any UK or overseas university.
+Offered by the Department of History in partnership with the Centre for War and Diplomacy at Lancaster University, it is open to current undergraduates at any UK or overseas university.
 The successful candidate is awarded a prize of £250.

 The winner of the Merriman Prize for 2018-19 is James McHale of Huddersfield University for his essay ‘“Saladin’s delaying tactics gave the Crusaders little choice” – Jonathan Phillips.
 Is this a valid conclusion to draw about the massacre of the Muslim prisoners at Acre?’.
 The essay investigated the sources for and historiographical debate surrounding the killing of 2,700 prisoners by Richard the Lionheart (King of England 1189-99) at the Siege of Acre in 1191.

 The judging panel – Dr Sophie Thérèse Ambler, Professor Michael Hughes and Professor William Pettigrew – praised the ‘extensive and careful use of primary sources’ in James’s essay, and his ‘strong critical engagement with a broad range of secondary literature, as well as the conceptual sophistication of his approach and nuance of his analysis.
 The essay demonstrated a remarkable rigour and quality both in its attention to detail and in its broader argument.’